MaudeWagner/CRgenetic/README.md

 This repository provides a R code used to:

-(i) model trajectories of global cognition using latent process mixed model for multivariate longitudinal outcomes
+(i) model trajectories of global cognition using a latent process mixed model for multivariate longitudinal outcomes

 (ii) assign CRgen status based on corrected individual slopes